ZD-MichaelCroft/copenhagen_theme/README.md

+This is the test of the GitHub theme cloning process!

 # Copenhagen Theme by Zendesk

 The Copenhagen theme is the default Zendesk Guide theme.
 It is designed to be responsive and accessible.